Skip to content

 Most tools track one thing: right or wrong, maybe by broad topic.
 Tachyon tracks two.

-Second, the error tag.
-Every wrong answer choice in the bank is labeled with the specific reason a student picks it.
-That axis decides which misconception to fix.
+Second, the named mistake.
+Every wrong multiple-choice answer in the bank is labeled with the specific reason a student picks it.
+That axis is the lens inside each sub-skill.
+It decides which misconception to fix.

 The taxonomy, in plain terms

-In Reading and Writing, a wrong choice might be a REVERSAL (you flipped cause and effect), OUT_OF_SCOPE (true, but not what the passage is about), or TOO_EXTREME (the right idea pushed past what the text supports).
+In Reading and Writing, a wrong choice might be a flipped cause and effect, an off-topic-but-true answer, or the right idea pushed past what the text supports.

-In Math, it might be GRAPH_INTERCEPT (you read the y-intercept when the question wanted the x), PROC_SLOPE_CALC (a slip in the slope arithmetic), or TRAP_SWITCHED_VARIABLES (you solved for the wrong variable).
-Math is tagged even more finely than Reading and Writing.
+In Math, it might be reading the y-intercept when the question wanted the x, a slip in the slope arithmetic, or solving for the wrong variable.
+Math is tagged even more finely than Reading and Writing, with over a hundred named mistakes in all.

 When it steps in

-One miss is noise.
-A pattern is a signal.
-When the same error tag shows up a third time, the engine stops the drill for a 90-second lesson on exactly the trap you keep falling for.
+One miss is noise; a pattern is worth stopping for.
+When the same named mistake shows up a third time, the engine pauses the drill for a 90-second lesson on exactly the trap you keep falling for.

-Then it hands you fresh questions built to spring that same trap, to check the fix held.
+Then it hands you fresh questions on the same ground to confirm the fix held.
 Like a tutor leaning over your shoulder, except it’s 2am and it never gets bored.

 Why the mix keeps moving

-As a weakness closes, its questions stop showing up as often and the next weakness moves to the front.
+As a sub-skill levels up and its traps stop catching you, its questions show up less and the next weakness moves to the front.
 You’re always spending your limited time on what you haven’t fixed yet.

 See it name your own mistakes.